 This cutaway from a sketchnote I shared last year features research on how childhood poverty and trauma shape brains.
 What it doesn’t cover is the amazing neuroplasticity of adult brains, which makes deep change and growth possible throughout our lifespan.
 For adults experiencing the after-effects of childhood trauma or poverty, it’s never too late for recovery and posttraumatic growth.

-For the Full text of this sketchnote- including portions cropped out of this message, download the PDF before or become a patron.
+For the Full text of this sketchnote- including portions cropped out of this message, download the PDF or become a patron.

 Download the PDF Bundle for printing: